percona/pmm-doc/docs/setting-up/server/dbaas.md

     minikube start
     ```

-4. Get your kubeconfig details from minikube (to register your Kubernetes cluster with PMM Server):
+2. Get your kubeconfig details from minikube (to register your Kubernetes cluster with PMM Server):

     ```sh
     minikube kubectl -- config view --flatten --minify
     ```
-	> You will need to copy this output to your clipboard and continue with [add a Kubernetes cluster to PMM](../../using/platform/dbaas.md#add-a-kubernetes-cluster).
+	> You will need to copy this output to your clipboard and continue with [adding a Kubernetes cluster to PMM](../../using/platform/dbaas.md#add-a-kubernetes-cluster).

 ### Amazon AWS EKS cluster {: #aws-eks }